 4. Why did political leaders differ sharply over the question of separate electorates?

-Muhammad Ali Jinnah, one of the leaders of the Muslim League, was willing to give up the demand for separate electorates if Muslims were assured reserved seats in the Central Assembly and representation in proportion to population in the Muslim-dominated provinces (Bengal and Punjab).
-Negotiations over the question of representation continued but all hope of resolving the issue at the All Parties Conference in 1928 disappeared when M.R.
+Muhammad Ali Jinnah was willing to give up the demand for separate electorates if Muslims were assured reserved seats in the Central Assembly and representation in proportion to the population in the Muslim-dominated provinces (Bengal and Punjab).
+Negotiations over the question of representation continued, but all hope of resolving the issue at the All Parties Conference in 1928 disappeared when M.R.
 Jayakar of the Hindu Mahasabha strongly opposed efforts at compromise.

 Nationalism in India Summary

-Chapter 2 of NCERT Social Science History textbook – Indian and the Contemporary World-II is titled as ‘ Nationalism in India.’
-The anti-colonial movement gave to rise to the feeling of Nationalism in India.
-The rule of oppression under British suffocated the people and there came the wave of revolts and struggles that Indian went through to free themselves from the clutches of colonisers.
-How different groups reacted to this feeling of Nationalism will be discussed in the chapter.
+Chapter 2 of NCERT Social Science History textbook Indian and the Contemporary World-II is titled as ‘ Nationalism in India’.
+The anti-colonial movement gave rise to the feeling of Nationalism in India.
+The rule of oppression under the British suffocated the people, and there came a wave of revolts and struggles that Indians went through to free themselves from the clutches of colonisers.
+Learn how different groups reacted to the feeling of Nationalism in the NCERT Solutions for Class 10 Social Science of this chapter.

 The students will also get to know about the following topics: